 How do we share your personal data and where it is stored?

-In the European Economic Area:
+In the UK and European Economic Area:

 - our Website host which collects the IP address of the device used to access the Website;

 - cloud storage providers to store the personal data you provide and for disaster recovery services; and